mweiherer/irbsm/README.md

 $^2$ OTH Regensburg\
 $^3$ University Hospital Regensburg

-Official implementation of the paper "iRBSM: A Deep Implicit 3D Breast Shape Model".
+Official implementation of the paper "iRBSM: A Deep Implicit 3D Breast Shape Model", BVM'25.

 This repository contains code for the implicit Regensburg Breast Shape Model (iRBSM).
 Along with the inference code (sampling from our model and reconstructing point clouds), we also provide the code that has been used to train our model.